Onomichi

 Onomichi (尾道市, Onomichi-shi) is a city located in Hiroshima Prefecture, Japan.

-As of 31 January 2023, the city had an estimated population of 129,314 in 64055 households and a population density of 450 people per km².
+As of 31 January 2023, the city had an estimated population of 129,314 in 64055 households and a population density of 450 people per km^{2}.
 The total area of the city is 285.11 sqkm.

 Geography

 Onomichi is located in southeastern Hiroshima Prefecture.
 It faces the Seto Inland Sea to the south, and the coastline is intricate and forms part of the Setonaikai National Park.
 The main urban concentration is in a narrow band on the coast, where there is very little flat land.
 Because of its unique scenery, it is often used as a filming location for movies.